Design Project Planning

 Floorplan!
 Floorplan!
 Floorplan!
 Many layouts don’t suck at the end, they suck at the beginning!
 A bad initial decision will make you either REDO from scratch, or make WORSE and WORSE compromises to accommodate that

-There are always 3 things to plan:
+These are the 3 main things to plan:

 • Data